MicrosoftDocs/executable-docs/tools/Deploy_a_Linux_VM_with_SSH_Access/attempt_1_failure.md

 ## Step 3: Retrieve the VM's Public IP Address

-After the VM is created, we need its public IP address to connect via SSH.
+After the VM is created, we need its public IP address in order to connect via SSH.
 The following command queries the public IP address from the VM's network settings and stores it in an environment variable.

 ```bash
 export PUBLIC_IP=$(az vm list-ip-addresses --resource-group $RESOURCE_GROUP --name $VM_NAME --query "[].virtualMachine.network.publicIpAddresses[0].ipAddress" -o tsv)